Last Updated on by

 A direct hit on the front of the lens although unlikely, will still not be protected by a UV filter.
 Again a decent lens hood here is more likely to protect the front element than a filter.

 Would the lens have broken without the UV filter?
 We will never know.
-By Elliot

 Reducing Haze in Landscapes